 For the Host value, enter in the Hostname value you see in your DNS Settings page in Postmark for the Return-Path record.
 If you have not changed it, it will be pm-bounces by default.

 For the “Points to” field in GoDaddy, enter pm.mtasv.net.
 Click Save and then save the changes you made to your DNS records.

 Verifying the records in Postmark

-If everything is propagated and working, you should see a check mark that DKIM has been verified.
-Your domain will also now be verified
+If everything is propagated and working, you will see a check mark that DKIM has been verified.
+Your domain will also now be verified.

 What if it does not verify?
 There are some common reasons why this might not happen.